Classification of qubit cellular automata on hypercubic lattices

 with $d\left(\mathfrak q(-1)\right)\,d\left(\mathfrak q(+1)\right)=d(\mathfrak{c})$, and its \emph{index}

-determines a unique local invariant that identifies equivalence classes of QCAs modulo concatenation with FDQCs.
-A QCA is an FDQC if and only if its index is $1$, all other QCAs are equivalent to shifts.
-Moreover, any of such FDQC can be implemented as an MFDQC.
-The index quantifies the net flow of information through the local systems at a timestep.
-The index of a right shift is $\iota(\tau^{-e_1})=d$ while for a shift to the left we have $\iota(\tau^{e_1})=1/d\,$.
-A QCA that produces a null net flux has the same index as a trivial evolution, $\iota(\tau^{\bm 0})=1$.
+uniquely determines a topological invariant that identifies equivalence classes of QCA modulo concatenation with FDQCs~\cite{GNVW}~\footnote{Here the result is stated for translation-invariant QCA, but it can be proved more generally under the hypothesis of locality~\cite{GNVW}, and for multiple $1$ dimensional chains linked together~\cite{freedman2020classification}.}.
+A one-dimensional QCA is an FDQC if and only if its index is $1$, requiring only two layers; otherwise, it is equivalent to a shift.
+The index quantifies the net flow of information through the local systems at a timestep: the index for a right (left) shift is $\iota(\tau^{-e_1})=d$ ($\iota(\tau^{e_1})=d^{-1}\,$).
+A QCA with null flux has index $1$ like the trivial evolution.

-For our qubit QCAs the identity (\ref{isom 1d}) holds in any spatial dimension.
-For such QCAs, we can define analogs of the one-dimensional index along each Cartesian direction of the lattice $\Z^s$ (FIG.~\ref{fig:index}).
+We can define analogs of the one-dimensional index along each Cartesian direction of $\Z^s$ (FIG.~\ref{fig:index}).
 The index of the automaton $\alpha$ is an $s$-dimensional vector $\bm{\iota}(\alpha)$ with components